Using the 4Cs to Create Greater Opportunity for Critical Reflection

 A 4CTL Case Study from Hunter School of the Performing Arts, 2022

 Talking to students about mental health can be heavy.
 Diving right into it can be too “out of nowhere,” so we try to give our students a “warm-up” activity.
-These activities utilise the 4Cs qualities of creativity, communication & critical reflection.
+These activities utilise the 4Cs capabilities of creativity, communication & critical reflection.

 Continuous Drawing

-One such activity is continuous line drawing - drawing a whole picture without taking your pen/pencil off the page.
-In using this activity in a mental health class, we may use the phrase “mental health” as a stimulus, or ask students how they’re feeling about their own mental health.
-In the instance from which the above picture came, it was reinforced to students that they might choose to mimic the emotions they’ve felt over the past four weeks, or they may want to draw something that makes them feel good, or something that stresses them out.
+In the instance from which the below pictures came, it was reinforced to students that they might choose to mimic the emotions they’ve felt over the past four weeks, or they may want to draw something that makes them feel good, or something that stresses them out.
 They were told they only had three minutes to complete the drawing.

 The results have informed our teaching - seeing some students drawing positive things, some drawing more chaos, some drew actual situations.